 (Adonis aestivalis ‘Pheasant's Eye’)

-Pheasant's Eye is a tender perennial flower that is native to Mediterranean but can be found growing in the western United States as an annual.
-At maturity, this plant reaches the height of 24” and features branching stems, green fern-like leaves, and 8 petaled flowers that range in color (scarlet red, orange, and yellow) which have a purple spot at their base.
-This plant be grown in a container, attracts bees and butterflies, self sows, and is great as a cut flower!
+Pheasant's Eye is a tender perennial flower native to the Mediterranean but can be found growing in the western United States as an annual.
+At maturity, this plant reaches a height of 24” and features branching stems, green fern-like leaves, and 8 petaled flowers that range in color (scarlet red, orange, and yellow) with a purple spot at their base.
+This plant can be grown in a container, attracts bees and butterflies, self-sows, and is used as a cut flower!

 Variety: Pheasant's eye

 Also Known As: Summer Pheasant's Eye, Adonis’ Flower, and Blood-drops .

 Native to: Afghanistan, Algeria, Austria, Belarus, Bulgaria, Corse, Cyprus, France, Germany, Greece, Hungary, Iran, Iraq, Italy, Krym, Morocco, Nepal, North Caucasus, Pakistan, Palestine, Romania, South European Russi, Spain, Switzerland, Tadzhikistan, Transcaucasus, Turkey, Turkey-in-Europe, Turkmenistan, Ukraine, West Himalaya, Xinjiang, Yugoslavia